Megyn Kelly walks away from NBC with the remainder of her $69M deal

 Kelly will receive a payout of up to $30 million, according to a source familiar with the deal who was not authorized to speak publicly on the matter.

 Prior to the blackface controversy, Kelly’s morning show had suffered from a ratings dip compared to the hour’s previous hosts, Tamron Hall and Roker.
-The time period now features a rotating roster of “Today,” show anchors including, Dylan Dreyer, Sheneille Jones, Craig Melvin, Al Roker and others.
+The time period now features a rotating roster of “Today,” show anchors including Dylan Dreyer, Sheinelle Jones, Craig Melvin, Al Roker and others.

-The new hour, which is a more seamless continuation of the “Today,” show has see an 18% increase in viewers over Kelly’s average audience to 2.9 million.
+The new hour, which is a more seamless continuation of the “Today” show, has seen an 18 percent increase in viewers over Kelly’s average audience to 2.9 million.

 Despite the ratings issues, Jason Damata, an analyst for TVREV, an independent media consultancy, said Kelly’s show “was considered premium inventory” for advertisers, which included Tide, Cheerios, WholeFoods, Walgreens and Neutrogena.
 The show generated $188.7 million in 2018, according to an estimate from TV measurement firm iSpot.tv.

-Note: CORRECTION (Jan.
-11, 2019, 10:35 p.m.
-ET): An earlier version of this article misspelled the first name of an NBC anchor.
-Her name is Sheinelle Jones, not Sheneille.